Neighborhood Structure Assisted Non-negative Matrix Factorization and its Application in Unsupervised Point-wise Anomaly Detection: Comparative Performance Analysis of NS-NMF

 The top 100 anomalies identified by the four methods are shown in Table \ref{tbl:8}.
 We use both online and offline version of NS-NMF.
 To detect anomalies on the fly, we use the threshold update policy similar to that in~\citet{ahmed:2019b} for the online algorithm.
 To save space we skip some rows in the table.
 We observe that altogether these four methods have 27 common anomalous time stamps among the top 100 anomalies, whereas offline NS-NMF and online NS-NMF produce similar outcomes and share 46 common time stamps.
 These common findings serve as an indirect way of cross validating the sanity of the detection outcomes.

-Apart from the common detection outcomes, we find that the anomalous time stamps belong to a few anomaly-prone days, which are listed in Table \ref{tbl:9}.
+We find that the anomalous time stamps belong to a few anomaly-prone days, which are listed in Table \ref{tbl:9}.
 It is also noticeable that anomalies occur in chunks, and in most cases, the observations in the close time vicinity of an anomalous time stamp are also returned as anomalies.
 When we report these time stamps to the operating manager, he agrees, after his own verification, that most of these findings present valid concerns and indeed require trouble shooting.

-While there is a good common ground shared by the these methods, the competing methods do perform differently at certain aspect.
+While there is a good common ground shared by these methods, the competing methods do perform differently at certain aspect.
 GNMF entirely misses the anomalous stamps on September 13\textsuperscript{th}, September 14\textsuperscript{th}, January 2\textsuperscript{nd}, and January 12\textsuperscript{th}.
 SNMF likewise misses those dates.
 The offline NS-NMF successfully identified all of those time stamps, but misses some of the potential anomalous time stamps in the month of April.
 The online NS-NMF misses all the April anomalies and the anomalies on September 13\textsuperscript{th} and January 2\textsuperscript{nd}.
 SNMF successfully detects the April dates.
 All of them misses the January 9\textsuperscript{th} anomalies which are deemed as abnormal by the operating manager and his team.
 The operating manager also indicate that July 7\textsuperscript{th}, July 8\textsuperscript{th}, September 17\textsuperscript{th} do not appear to be anomalies, after their extensive closer-look that yields no intelligible outcomes.
 These dates are identified as anomalous by the NMF variants except NS-NMF.
 The operating manager registers the offline version of NS-NMF as the most competitive method followed by its online counterpart among the competitors.